GioF71/upmpdcli-docker/README.md

 ### Streaming to Kodi enhanced

 Starting with release `1.6.2`, included in this container image since 2022-12-12, Kodi support is considerably improved.
 Upmpdcli (in media server mode) can now stream hi-res from Qobuz as well as it can stream Internet Radios.
-Configuration examples will be made available soon.
+Configuration examples are available [here](https://github.com/GioF71/upmpdcli-docker/blob/main/doc/example-configurations.md).

 ## Links